 How to Make Cabbage Steaks

 - Green Cabbage.
 In addition to being undeniably tasty once roasted, cabbage contains numerous health benefits.
 It’s low in calories and packed with Vitamin-K, Vitamin-C, Vitamin-B6, folate, and fiber.
+Green cabbage is the star of Fried Cabbage as well.

 - Seasoning.
 Simple olive oil, salt, and pepper are all you need; for an extra punch of flavor, I also add chopped garlic.